Phi Delta Epsilon: Symbols

+The motto of Phi Delta Epsilon Facta Non Verba or "Deeds Not Words".
 The seal of the fraternity consists of the scales of justice with the letters Phi, Delta, and Epsilon on the sides and at the bottom.
 The scale is balanced upon a caduceus with a Delta as its base.
 The letter Alpha appears beside the left wing and the letter Sigma beside the right.
 Above the center of the wings is a star containing the letter Phi.